 Ken Kesey On Misconceptions Of Counterculture

-Terry Gross spoke with Ken Kesey in 1989, and asked him what he thought about Wolfe's book, One Flew Over the Cuckoo's Nest, and how accurate it was.
+Terry Gross spoke with Ken Kesey in 1989, and asked him what he thought about Wolfe's book, The Electric Kool-Aid Acid Test, and how accurate it was.

 An Interview with Henri Cru